vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Creates a new video frame from the planes of existing frames, optionally copying the properties attached to another frame.
 It is a fatal error to pass invalid arguments to this function.

+      Works with GPU resident frames as well, but not with a mixture: returns NULL when the non-NULL *planeSrc* entries do not all have the same residency, since a frame cannot borrow planes living in two memories.

       *format*
          The desired colorspace format.
 Must not be NULL.